Meera0234/Case-Study/README.md

 | **Pydantic** | Validates LLM JSON at the boundary.
 A malformed response is caught before it can write a null vendor into a payment record. | Trusting `json.loads` means bad data propagates silently. |
 | **pdfplumber** | Reads the text layer directly. | PyMuPDF is faster but heavier; neither reads scans, which are out of scope. |

-Both LangChain and Pydantic are **optional imports** — if absent, equivalent local code takes over.
-The no-key path depends on nothing but the standard library and pdfplumber, which is what lets this run on a locked-down machine.

 ---